 Married to producer Steve Parker in 1954, Shirley gave birth to her only child, daughter Stephanie (aka Sachi) in 1956.
 Her film career was going strong, with four movies released in 1958, two in 1959 and three in 1960.
 She received Leading Actress Oscar nominations in quick succession for Some Came Running (1958) and The Apartment (1960), as well as two BAFTA Film Awards for Ask Any Girl (1959) and The Apartment (1960).

-A third nomination followed for Irma la Douce (1963), and although she didn't receive a Oscar nomination for her Bob Fosse-directed turn in Sweet Charity (1969), she did get a Golden Globe nomination as well as a trademark song"If My Friends Could See Me Now."
+A third Academy Award nomination followed for Irma la Douce (1963), and although she didn't receive an Oscar nomination for her Bob Fosse-directed turn in Sweet Charity (1969), she did get a Golden Globe nomination as well as a trademark song"If My Friends Could See Me Now."

 Her 1971 ABC sitcom called Shirley's World lasted only a season, but she was much too busy to worry about it.
 She'd already decided to take time off from acting to product and co-direct a documentary, The Other Half of the Sky: A China Memoir (1975).
 It received Golden Globe and Academy Award nominations.In 1976, her TV variety special Gypsy in My Soul won an Emmy, and returning to the big screen the following year, MacLaine received her fourth Best Actress Oscar nomination for The Turning Point (1977).
 Almost 30 years after her movie debut, she finally won an Oscar for Best Actress in Terms of Endearment (1983), also winning a Golden Globe for her role.

-She would receive several more Golden Globe nominations for her work in the 1987 TV movie Out on a Limb, the feature films Madame Sousatzka (1988), Postcards from the Edge (1990), Used People (1992) and the 2002 TV movie Hell on Heels: The Battle of Mary Kay.
+She would receive several more Golden Globe nominations for her work in the 1987 TV movie Out on a Limb, the feature films Madame Sousatzka (1988), Postcards from the Edge (1990), Used People (1992) the 2002 TV movie Hell on Heels: The Battle of Mary Kay, the 2005 romcom In Her Shoes with Cameron Diaz, and the 2008 TV movie Coco Chanel.
 At the 1998 Golden Globes, she received the Cecil B. DeMille Award for outstanding contribution to the entertainment field.

 With a deep-seated belief in past lives and spirituality, MacLaine has held "Higher Self Seminars" to tell people about her views.
 Divorced in 1982, MacLaine and her husband were estranged for many years before that and her daughter, Sachi, was raised by her father in Japan from the age of six.
 Although Sachi acted in feature films in the 1980s and early 1990s, MacLaine told an interviewer in 2000, "She has two children and stronger in her [than acting] is the need to be a conventional mother like she never had."